Constellations in prime elements of number fields: Introduction

-To go back from the framework of ideals to that of elements in the final step of our proof, we employ the \emph{Chebotarev density theorem}; it asserts that principal prime ideals have a certain proportion in prime ideals.
+The role of the prime number theorem in the case of $\ZZ $ is played by the \emph{Chebotarev density theorem}; it asserts that principal prime ideals account for a certain proportion in prime ideals.
 From this viewpoint, the prime elements are `not too few.'
-If we take a fundamental domain for $\OKt\curvearrowright\OK\setminus\{0\}$, then each prime element there exactly corresponds to each (non-zero) principal prime ideal.
-We need to count prime elements measured by $\lmugen$-length, while prime ideals are counted with respect to (ideal) norms.
-To connect these two scales, we introduce the notion of the \emph{NL-compatibility} of fundamental domains.
-Thus, we have a desired estimate of numbers of prime elements measured by $\lmugen$-length in an NL-compatible fundamental domain.
+If we take a fundamental domain for $\OKt\curvearrowright\OK\setminus\{0\}$, then each prime element in this domain exactly corresponds to each (non-zero) principal prime ideal.
+We need to count prime elements with respect to $\lmugen$-length, while prime ideals are counted with respect to (ideal) norms.
+To connect these two scales, we introduce the notion of \emph{norm-length compatibility} (\emph{NL-compatibility} for short) of fundamental domains; We will have a desired estimate of numbers of prime elements measured by $\lmugen$-length in an NL-compatible fundamental domain.
 Then the \emph{relative multidimensional \Sz \ theorem} applies, and we establish our constellation theorem for this domain.
 Next, we prove Theorem~\ref{theorem=primeconstellationsdensesemiprecise}, whose statement does not involve fundamental domains.
-For the proof, we obtain a certain \emph{reduction theorem} of this case to the case with a fundamental domain; see Theorem~\ref{theorem=no_DD_to_with_DD}.
+For the proof, we will establish a certain \emph{reduction theorem} of this case to the case with a fundamental domain; see Theorem~\ref{theorem=no_DD_to_with_DD}.
 The reduction theorem is proved with the aid of the geometry of numbers.

-On the full resolution of the conjecture \eqref{conj=MAIN} in Tao's paper \cite{Tao06Gaussian}, the main novel points are summarized as follows. \begin{itemize} \item{[Pseudorandom part]} We formulate the Goldston--Y\i ld\i l\i m type asymptotic formula (Theorem~\ref{Th:Goldston_Yildirim}) by focusing on ideals of $\OK$ instead of elements of $\OK$. \item{[Counting part]} We utilize an NL-compatible fundamental domain for counting of prime elements.
-Then we reduce a general case to this setting. \end{itemize} In this manner, we can treat the case where the class number is greater than $1$, or the unit group is infinite.
+On the full resolution of the conjecture \eqref{conj=MAIN} in Tao's paper \cite{Tao06Gaussian}, the main novel points are summarized as follows. \begin{itemize} \item{[Pseudorandom part]} We formulate the Goldston--Y\i ld\i r\i m type asymptotic formula (Theorem~\ref{Th:Goldston_Yildirim}) by focusing on ideals of $\OK$ instead of elements of $\OK$. \item{[Counting part]} We employ an NL-compatible fundamental domain for counting of prime elements.
+Then we reduce a general case to this setting. \end{itemize} In this manner, we can treat the case where the class number is greater than $1$ or the unit group is infinite.